ry2304/Online_Retail_Store/README.md

 **Online Retail** is a UK-based e-commerce company specializing in wholesale giftware distribution.
 They have been operating mainly across Europe since 2009, serving both businesses and direct consumers.
 Key business metrics include customer acquisition, order volumes, revenue trends, and product return rates.

-In this project, I approached the analysis as a data analyst tasked with identifying opportunities for business growth and operational improvements.

 ---